How Much is YouTube Worth? Over US$180bn in 2022

 Google acquired YouTube for US$1.6 billion back in 2006.
-We estimate YouTube to be worth up to US$170 billion in 2020, delivering Google a +100x return in under 15 years.
+We estimate YouTube to be worth over US$180 billion in 2022, delivering Google a +110x return.
+YouTube as a standalone listed company would be amongst the largest video and entertainment companies in the world.

-This article will cover in-depth how we arrive at this valuation and the steps you can follow to build your own model for YouTube and to value any technology company:
+This article covers in-depth how we arrive at this valuation and the steps you can follow to build your own model for YouTube and to value any technology company:

 To reach a valuation for YouTube, we must firstly answer 5 questions about the business: